Brachygastra

 Taxonomic History

-The name Brachygastra, by Perty in 1833, was initially confused with Brachygaster (Evaniidae).
+The name Brachygastra, introduced by Perty in 1833, was initially confused with Brachygaster (Evaniidae).
 It was changed to Nectarina, only to be confused with the bird Nectarinia.
 Misspellings in publications compounded confusion.
 The genus has been placed in various phylogenetic positions relative to Chartergus, Protonectarina, and Polybia based on morphological, nest architecture, and molecular data.

 Species Groups